wspr/mmapkg/FixPolygons-readme.txt

 FixPolygons at the time; inspired, that attempt was likewise scratched and a new and improved version was written that bested all others.
 It is now the current version of FixPolygons.

+* v0.2a (2011/09/19)
+    - No code changes; the package (.m) file has been reorganised to avoid having code split across blocks (which works fine for reading in the package in code but breaks the "Run Package" button).

 -------
 Licence